Travel to Raja Ampat on a Budget (of €30 a day!)

 The spectacular archipelago is located in the province of West Papua on the island of New Guinea.
 Half of New Guinea belongs to Indonesia with the other half comprising of the independent country of Papua New Guinea.

 Raja Ampat (Four Kings) is a marine park, spread over almost 10 million acres, made up of over 1,500 islands containing some of the richest marine biodiversity on earth, making it a true worldly paradise for underwater lovers, divers and snorkelers or those simply wanting to enjoy natural spectacular beauty.
+Raja Ampat diving is well known among enthusiasts.

-How do I get to Raja Ampat?
+How do I travel to Raja Ampat?

-The starting point to Raja Ampat is the Indonesian city of Sorong.
+The starting point to Raja Ampat travel is the Indonesian city of Sorong.
 Airlines fly to Sorong from airports in Ambon, Makassar and possibly other Indonesian cities.
 Since using foreign credit cards for online bookings is often an issue with Indonesian airlines, you can check and book flights here.

 We spent the nights prior to and after our trip in Raja Ampat in the port town of Sorong, where we stayed at Hotel Lido 88 for a cost of about 350,000 IDR (about €21) for a standard room with a bathroom and a/c, as well as breakfast which we missed every time.